emdneto/kubestronaut-roadmap/README.md

 For all exams:

-* Always be present 30min before the exam start to do the checkin
+* Always be present 30min before the exam start to do the check-in

-* Reliable internet connection and a good webcam (if the proctor can't read your ID during the checkin you won't be able to do the exam)
+* Reliable internet connection and a good webcam (if the proctor can't read your ID during the check-in you won't be able to do the exam)

 * If you can't answer a question quickly, mark it as flagged and move on.
-Try solving the easier questions first to gain more confidence and then work on solving the other questions.
+Try solving the easier questions first to gain more confidence, and then work on solving the other questions.

 For CKA, CKAD, CKS: